 Dr. Lorna Barry

-Dr. Lorna Barry is a psychologist working across ASK programs and is the ACCESS Program Supervisor.
-She is a Board Certified Behaviour Analyst, and obtained her MSc. in Applied Behavior Analysis (ABA) from the National University of Ireland, Galway, and her Ph.D. in Psychology from the University of Limerick, Ireland.
+Dr. Lorna Barry is a Chartered Psychologist working across ASK programs and is the ACCESS Program Supervisor.
+She is a Chartered Behavioural Psychologist and Board Certified Behaviour Analyst, and obtained her MSc. in Applied Behavior Analysis (ABA) from the National University of Ireland, Galway, and her Ph.D. in Psychology from the University of Limerick, Ireland.
 She has extensive experience working with children and young adults, helping them to build social and independent skills within their homes and communities.
 Lorna is passionate about improving the lives of people with differential learning abilities.

 Nadine has over 15 years of banking operational experience and holds an MBA from Boston University.
 She is an advocate for humanitarian causes and is active in the Geneva fundraising scene for various NGO’s.
 She was born in Lebanon and grew up in the US and the Middle East, and now lives in Geneva.
 She brings her fundraising know-how and humanitarian network to the team